adriengibrat/ts-custom-error/README.md

 new HttpError(404, 'Not found')
 ```
-You may want more advanced contructor logic and cutom methods, see [examples](https://github.com/adriengibrat/ts-custom-error/tree/master/src/example)
+You may want more advanced contructor logic and custom methods, see [examples](https://github.com/adriengibrat/ts-custom-error/tree/master/src/example)

 ### Use `customErrorFactory` factory